deanturpin/germs.dev/posts/repairs.md

 - [ ] Grease gasket

 ## Longines 15 jewel 12.92
 Hands a little fragile, no case, 27.8mm.
-I found a 16 jewel with a wobbly balance to use as a donor.
+I found a 16-jewel version with a wobbly balance to use as a donor, so basically I'll make one good one out of the two.
+Might be easier just to stick the good balance in the 16-jewel.

-- [ ] Extract stem
-- [ ] Wind and test running OK
+### Issues
+#### 15-jewel
-- [x] Order new stem and crown
+- Broken stem
-- [ ] Fit ratchet wheel
+- Missing ratchet wheel

+#### 16-jewel
+- Broken balance

 - [ ] Find new case
 - [ ] Replace hands
 - [ ] Lume